AndrewChen1982/objective-c_class_jsonify/README.md

     UserDataBlock *db = [package getDataBlock];
 }
 ```
-## If any variable you don't to jsonify or deserialize
+## If any variable you don't want to jsonify or deserialize
 * call addIgnoreSerializeVar:iVarName
 * call addIgnoreDeserializeVar:iVarName